ArchLars/archtutorial/README.md

 # reload the config
 CTRL + SHIFT + F5

-# Test that the Geneva violation is gone.
-Printing '\a' sends the BEL character.
+# Test that the violation of the Geneva Convention is gone.
+Printing '\a' should send the BEL character which triggers it if not.
 printf '%b' '\a'
 ```